Robin-hawlader/bike-bazar/README.md

 ## Why it  made

-From here you can buy latest bike in our oranization.
+From here you can buy latest bike in our organization.
 ## Our organization objective:

 Our purpose is to assist your favorate bike collected and sale;